-We believe that business plays significant role in providing solutions to the many local, national and global developmental challenges we face today, particularly during the age of globalisation.
-Based at IDS, you will examine the key elements of business operations and its growing relevance to international development.
+Business plays a significant role in shaping solutions to the many local, national and global developmental challenges we face today, particularly during the age of globalisation.
+In this Masters in Globalisation and International Development based at IDS, you will examine the key elements of business operations and its growing relevance to international development.

 You will gain an in-depth understanding of economic power shifts and rapid technological transformation amid global inequalities.
 You’re equipped with the analytical and practical skills needed to understand globalisation processes and their drivers, and to participate in the formulation of policies for sustainable development.